thejasvibr/tacost/docs/source/using_paramfile.rst

-tact without coding - the parameter file
+tacost without coding - the parameter file
 >>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>>
-You can use `tact` without any coding at all through the parameter file!
+You can use `tacost` without any coding at all through the parameter file!
 All optional parameters can be fine tuned in the 'parameter' file.
 A parameter file is a YAML file.
 A YAML file basically looks and feels like a .txt file, except that it ends with .yml or .yaml.
 You can make your own parameters file in Windows